Do you need to renew a Minor’s passport?

 - Original birth certificate of the child/children.

-- Additionally, if neither parent is present at the time of the appointment then the guardian or trusted adult accompanying the child should also present a notarized power of attorney authorizing them to execute form DS-11 on behalf of the parent(s)
+- Additionally, if neither parent is present at the time of the appointment then the guardian or trusted adult accompanying the child should also present two DS-3053s (one from each parent) OR a notarized power of attorney authorizing them to execute form DS-11 on behalf of both parent(s)

 If you are the applying parent or guardian and the written consent of the non-applying parent or guardian or evidence of sole custody cannot be obtained in a timely manner, complete the DS-5525 “Statement of Exigent/Special Family Circumstances” .